Skip to contentSkip to navigation

 Investors (and stock analysts) wish to see that the company in which they have invested (or that they follow) is capable of sustaining operations through difficult times.

-Employees require reassurance.
-Challenging times demand an empathetic open-door approach to human resource management.
-Now is the time to build a supportive corporate culture to instill loyalty among the troops.
-Even if we fall into recession, the current shortage of qualified labour is unlikely to dissipate.
+Even if we do fall into recession, the current shortage of qualified labour is unlikely to dissipate.
 You don’t want your best employees to jump ship for the competition.
 Moreover, in today’s hybrid work environment, employers face the additional challenge of keeping a remote workforce engaged.

 Strategic communications for tough economic times

 Consistent communication is best for the long term.
-Be the brand that is always there—in good times and in bad—for those who rely on your company, whether for goods, services, employment, or a share of the profits.
+Be the brand that is always there—in good times and in bad—for all those who rely on your company, whether for goods, services, employment, or a share of the profits.

 In these challenging economic times, internal and external communications will require skill, a deep understanding of the complex issues at play, and sensitivity.
 From one end of the country to the other, NATIONAL’s team of experts can help you navigate through changes.